test-orgn/remp/Beam/go/cmd/segments/README.md

 make build
 ```

-As a dependency management tool we're using `github.com/golang/dep`.
-We also commit all dependencies into the
-repository, so you don't need to rely on our dependency tool of choice.
-However if you make a commit updating
-the dependency, please make sure to run also `dep ensure -update` to keep stuff consistent.

 ## Running

 Once you have your environment variables set or `.env` file ready, run the built binary.